Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 Moreover, the foam should be a light caramel color.

-Getting that crema color and consistency just right takes a bit of practice.
-Ideally, the foamy layer should add body and complexity to a shot of espresso while making its taste last longer on your tongue.
+Ideally, the foamy layer should add body and complexity to a shot of espresso, making its taste linger on your tongue for longer.

 Even though espresso purists might argue that crema is far down on the list of qualities that make a shot of espresso perfect, this couldn't be further from the truth.